US STOCKS-Tech-heavy Nasdaq rises on growth optimism, shrugs off hawkish Fed

 The group has come under pressure this year on fears that rising inflation would lead the Fed to hike interest rates sooner than expected.
 The central bank on Wednesday moved its first projected rate increases from 2024 into 2023.

-Declining issues outnumbered advancers for a 1.98-to-1 ratio on the NYSE, while advancing issues outnumbered decliners by a 1.06-to-1 ratio on the Nasdaq.
+Declining issues outnumbered advancers for a 1.88-to-1 ratio on the NYSE.
+Advancing issues outnumbered decliners by a 1.04-to-1 ratio on the Nasdaq.

 U.S. tech stocks vulnerable to changes in interest rateshttps://tmsnrt.rs/3vzKoGm